Overview of the different applications of water injection in turbocharged and non-turbocharged heat engines

 Rolls Royce Merlin engine.

 Very interesting documents validating the use of water injection are available.
-These are the NACA publications August 1942 and September 1944.
+These are the NACA publications August 1942 as well as September 1944.
 The conclusions are still valid today!

 Diagram of a mechanical regulator for injecting alcoholic water (water + methanol) designed more than 60 years ago.